 Klaus Adam

-Klaus Adam is Professor of Economics at University College London (UCL) and at University of Mannheim (on leave).
+at University College London (on leave).
 He previously held a professorship at University of Oxford & Nuffield College and also worked for the European Central Bank.
-He is a member of the Academic Advisory Board of the German Ministry of Finance, Research Professor at the Deutsche Bundesbank, and associate editor for the Journal of Monetary Economics.
+He holds a Ph.D. from the European University Insitute and is a member of the Academic Advisory Board of the German Ministry of Finance, Research Professor at the Deutsche BundesĀbank, and Associate Editor for the Journal of Monetary Economics.

 Link to CV Google Scholar page